Welcome to U of T Engineering's 2020 – 2021 Fall and Winter Registration & Enrolment Guide.

 If you have taken an accredited course at another university and would like credit for it on your U of T transcript, consult your Academic Advisor.
 Typically, transfer credit courses may only count toward fulfilling HSS or CS elective requirements.

-Students must pay of defer their fees by August 15, 2019.
-It is important that you monitor your status in ACORN to ensure that you are registered ("REG") by August 29, 2019.
-It can take 5-10 business days for a payment to appear in ACORN; if the payment was made outside of Canada, it may take longer.
-Alternatively, you can take your proof-of-payment to the Office of the Registrar (GB 157 or email email@example.com) so that staff can manually register you.
+Students must pay of defer their fees by August 20, 2020.
+It is important that you monitor your status in ACORN to ensure that you are registered ("REG") by September 3, 2020.
+It can take 5 – 10 business days for a payment to appear in ACORN; if the payment was made outside of Canada, it may take longer.
+Alternatively, you can provide the Office of the Registrar with proof of payment (email@example.com), so that staff can register you manually.

 Registration Status Definitions